pBlasiak/rcfiles/README.md

     <Leader>w      - load all buffers from current tab to current window (:WintabsAll)
     <Leader>h      - highlights the line with the cursor
     <Leader>H      - unset <Leader>h
-    <Leader>t      - Rebuild the .tags file in the directory of the current source file
+    <Leader>tt     - Rebuild the .tags file in the directory of the current source file
+    <Leader>t      - Searches for "TODO" string in the files in current directory recursively
 	<Leader>g      - :Gvdiffsplit HEAD~3:%  Brings up the staged version of the file side by side with the version 3 commits ago
 	<Leader>tm     - Opens terminal in left bottom split